Electricity Price Forecasting: Bridging Linear Models, Neural Networks and Online Learning: Training and Evaluation Setup

 The Tree-structured Parzen Estimator (TPE) optimization method, proposed by \textcite{TPE}, is employed to select the combination of optimal values of the above hyperparameters.
 TPE is a Bayesian optimization algorithm that selects candidate hyperparameters by modeling the distribution of good and bad trials from past evaluations to minimize the objective function.
 Unlike random search, which samples random values within the proposed interval in each trial, TPE employs previous trials to guide the search toward more promising regions of the hyperparameter space.
 We implement this hyperparameter optimization algorithm using the Python package Optuna (\cite{optuna}), where we set the number of trials to 500 and set the mean absolute error as an objective function.
+The search space of the hyperparameters is illustrated in Table \ref{tab:hyperparameters} in the Appendix.
+The use of 500 trials corresponds to evaluating 500 candidate sets of hyperparameters, aiming for a balance between achieving high forecast accuracy and keeping a moderate computational cost.

-On the other hand, there are other hyperparameters that we predetermine, such as the number of epochs, which we set to 60 for the initial iteration and 10 in the subsequent iterations, and the optimization algorithm, which we fix to Adaptive Moment Estimation (Adam) as it is simple and computationally efficient (\cite{adam}).
+On the other hand, there are other hyperparameters that we predetermine, such as the number of epochs, which we set to 60 for the initial training round and 10 in the subsequent training rounds, and the optimization algorithm, which we fix to Adaptive Moment Estimation (Adam) as it is simple and computationally efficient (\cite{adam}).

 During hyperparameter tuning, 500 different combinations of hyperparameters are created for each of the 7 model classes discussed in section \ref{section3}.
 The combination that yields the smallest MAE is employed for fitting and generating the forecast in the test data.
 Additionally, for each model class $i$, where $i=1,2,...7$ we select the ten models that yield the best ensemble performance using the following iterative procedure: \begin{itemize} \item Start with the model $\mathcal{M}_1^i$ that achieves the lowest MAE among all 500 candidate models. \item Form pairwise BOA ensembles of $\mathcal{M}_1^i$ with each of the remaining 499 models.
 Select $\mathcal{M}_2^i$, the model that together with $\mathcal{M}_1^i$ produces the lowest MAE. \item Next, form BOA ensembles of the current set $\{\mathcal{M}_1^i, \mathcal{M}_2^i\}$ with each of the remaining 498 models.
 Select $\mathcal{M}_3^i$, the model that yields the lowest MAE when added to the ensemble. \item Continue this forward step selection process until an ensemble of 10 models has been constructed. \end{itemize}